gechternachtv/ibhub/README.md

 # ibhub

-Static-site observer with a frontend with a feed and rss server
+Static-site observer server, with optional frontend interface and rss, The server is a webscrapper that watch a list of pages saved and check if there are any updates on it. you can add, remove or update the entries on the frontend or directly from the api.
+It presents your updates on a feed like thing, and rss.

 run: